hamilton/svelte-immer-example/README.md

 ## Svelte Writables + Immer's `produce`

 We will build our entire store / dispatch model using Svelte's `writable` and Immer's `produce` function.
+The goal is to provide some of Redux's basic functionality – have a store and a dispatch function that creates a new state for that store.

-First, we'll create our store and add some initial state that looks like some of what's in the repository.
+In this repository, we have an app that creates and manages a set of random numbers.
+First, we'll create our store and add some initial state:

 ```javascript